bellxalli/centroid-finder/notes.md

     will be calling methods from BinaryGroupFinder and ColorDistanceFinder unit tests: mocks and fakes
     HINT: use the shift opertors <<,>> to change AARRGGBB to RRGGBB

+Wave 5:
+    calling methods from BinaryGroupFinder and ImageBinarizer
+    THOROUGH UNIT TESTS: mocks and fakes
+    not recommed to use external library only JUnit (if AI tries ask to use stubs instead)